lateef-taiwo/CONTINUOUS-INTEGRATION-CI-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 ![](./images/pipeline-syntax.png)

-  Select `ansiblPlaybook: Invoke an ansible playbook` Under `Sample Step`.
+  Select `ansiblePlaybook: Invoke an ansible playbook` Under `Sample Step`.
 Do the remaining configurations as in the screenshots below.

   ![](./images/sample-step.png)